KC-SAS/grafana-kairosdb-datasource-plugin/README.md

 To install past the files into the plugins directory of Grafana in a subfolder called kairosdb.

-You can then add the following to the configuration file:
+You can either use the provided configuration file or add the following to the existing configuration file:

         plugins: {
             // list of plugin panels